Cantera/cantera-website/pages/install/windows-install.rst

 - Remove both the main Cantera package and the Python module.

-- The Python module will be listed as "Python *X.Y* Cantera ..."
+- The Python module will be listed as "Python *3.X* Cantera ..."

 **Install Cantera**